 Strive to be the kind of landlord you would want to have.
 Imagine if your landlord went above and beyond to make sure his tenants were happy?
 Imploring this technique is likely to get you long-term, high-quality tenants who show respect for the property.
 Don’t skimp out on repairs and upgrade the house to keep it current with other properties in the area.On the flip side, make sure to fully screen all tenants, even if they come highly recommended.
 In order for you to be the great landlord, they need to hold up their end of the deal.

 #6 – Invest In A Good Neighborhood

 Many investors will tell you to never take a chance buying a property in a bad area, even if you have found an excellent deal.
 Invest in good neighborhoods and you will likely find tenants who will want to stay awhile.
 With high tenant turnover comes a high vacancy rate, which means you lose money.
-When buying an investment property in Philadelphia don’t take a chance in a bad neighborhood.
+When buying an investment property in don’t take a chance in a bad neighborhood.
 Dealing with repairs, break-ins, and other common problems can be expensive and burdensome.

 #7 – Look At Annual Numbers, Not Just Monthly

 It great to know what you are spending and making each month on a property, however, it is important to look at the bigger picture.
 Consider your annual cash flow which will include vacancies, repairs, management costs, and property taxes.
 The costs on a property go far beyond the mortgage.

 #8 – Always Have An Exit Strategy